julianpoy/recipesage-docs/docs/tutorials/recipes/recipe-details.md

 ### Converting Between Metric and Imperial

-The [📖 scale dialogue](#scaling) also has a **Units** toggle with three options:
+The [📖 scale dialogue](#scaling) also has a **Units** dropdown with three options:

 - **Original**: keep each ingredient in the units the author wrote it in
 - **Metric**: convert imperial measurements to metric (e.g. `1 cup` → `240 ml`)
 - **Imperial**: convert metric measurements to imperial (e.g. `500 g` → `~1 lb 1 3/4 oz`)

-To change units, open the scale dialogue from the recipe details page (click the scale link near the top of the recipe) and select a unit system from the **Units** toggle.
+To change units, open the scale dialogue from the recipe details page (click the scale link below the ingredients) and select a unit system from the **Units** dropdown.

 The conversion is applied to both the ingredients list and to any measurement-style `{}` placeholders within the instructions (for example, `{236ml}` or `{2 cups}`).
 Measurements that can't be cleanly converted will keep their original unit.